auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 that it can be a reasonably deep and fruitful analogy.

 For example, the decibel is a logarithmic scale, but is otherwise dimensionless.
-Thus it is sensible and convenient to use decibels to talk about the overhead inflicted on Craig by Alice and Eve when secure tag obfuscation attacks are carried out via Homomorphic Encryption.
+Thus it is sensible and convenient to use decibels to talk about overhead inflicted on Craig by Alice and Eve when secure tag obfuscation attacks are carried out via Homomorphic Encryption.
+For example, a 2x cost multiplier corresponds to 3 dB, as the base-10 logarithm of 2 is approximately 0.3.

-In particular, cryptoacoustic advantage is the overhead of the most efficient tag obfuscation attack that is secure against the best reverse engineers on their best days.
+**Cryptoacoustic advantage**, often talked about in decibels, is the cost multiplier of the most efficient tag obfuscation attack that is secure against the best reverse engineers on their best days.
 I have no idea what the cryptoacoustic advantage of SHA256 or BLOWFISH-EXPAND might be, nor any idea of how one might even go about answering that unknown.

 On the other hand, existing implementations of Homomorphic Encryption do provide a means of establishing an upper bound on cryptoacoustic advantage; I designed the G3P under the assumption that it would be straightfoward to achieve an overhead of "only" 100,000x, also known as 50 dB.
-So I assumed the cryptoacoustic advantage of anything I did was < 50 dB, and that an overhead of 100x, or 20dB, was sort of at the minimum edge of viability.
+So I assumed the cryptoacoustic advantage of anything I did was < 50 dB, and that an overhead of 100x, or 20dB, was sort of at the minimum edge of viability, but that an overhead of 1000x, or 30dB, was a much more comfortable margin.

-Rigorously integrating a diversity of plausible cryptoacoustic constructions allows me to carefully hedge my bets, thus increasing the likelihood of achieving a good cryptoacoustic advantage.
+Rigorously integrating a diversity of plausible cryptoacoustic constructions allows me to hedge my bets, increasing the likelihood of achieving a good cryptoacoustic advantage.

 Because the cryptoacoustic transmission medium is purely mathematical, it cannot deliver messages.
 Instead, it creates constraints on real-world patterns